What To Consider before Going Out-of-State as an Only Child?

 October 17, 2019

-I think it was hard to accept the sudden change in schools because the school I attended to complete my junior year was not my first choice.
-I wanted to go to Baylor.
-I had a plan, and I was determined to have it executed.
+The transition to a new school was hard, especially because the one I attended for my junior year wasn’t my first choice.
+I wanted to go to Baylor University.
+I had a plan, and I was set on executing it.
 My roommates were chosen.
-Everyone had their own bathroom and room.
-The colors were selected for the common area, and we had a group chat.
-You know it is serious when you have a group chat, right?
+Everyone had their own room and bathroom.
+We’d picked the colors for the common area, and we even had a group chat.
+You know it’s serious when there’s a group chat, right?

-Let me fast forward to July 2017 when I visited Grinnell College.
-The journey to Grinnell was a day trip, but the make-up of the city seemed like it was intentional for the most exciting places to be located in other neighboring cities.
-Basically, anywhere but Grinnell.
-No CAP!
+Let’s fast forward to July 2017, when I visited Grinnell College.
+It was a day trip, but it felt like the town was intentionally designed for excitement to exist anywhere but there.
+No cap!

-So, my opinion was remotely clear, but I still made a pros and cons list.
-I considered my educational and social needs, the distance away from my mom, and how much familiarity I was prepared to give up.
-Despite some brownie points that Grinnell won, I chose Baylor, but my bags and the $10 in my wallet were unpacked at Grinnell.
+My opinion of the town was clear, but I still made a pros and cons list.
+I considered my education, social needs, the distance from my mom, and how much of my comfort zone I was ready to sacrifice.
+Despite some brownie points Grinnell earned, I still chose Baylor in my heart.
+But my bags—and the $10 in my wallet—were unpacked at Grinnell.

 Grinnell College

 P.S.
-The song associated with this post is Try by Colbie Caillat.
+The song that resonates with this post is "Try" by Colbie Caillat.

 You May Also Like…